 Location: Underway to Fortaleza

-Today was also greeted by a nice pod of dolphins off of our port bow, it’s rather amazing how easy it is to forget that there is life outside of the boat when you get so used to being confined to the ship.
-Having been on Argo for 39 days now, we have had ample amounts of time to study and learn how Argo ticks, and how we as crew members are expected to have the knowledge necessary to sail a vessel of this kind.
+Today was also greeted by a nice pod of dolphins off of our port bow; it’s rather amazing how easy it is to forget that there is life outside of the boat when you get so used to being confined to the ship.
+Having been on Argo for 39 days now, we have had ample amounts of time to study and learn how Argo ticks and how we, as crew members, are expected to have the knowledge necessary to sail a vessel of this kind.
 How do we test that?
 MTE Exam!!!
 Yes, yes, today was the day we all took our test to get our ICC Certificates.
-There wasn’t actually all that much tension in the air, with all of the time we spend studying for these exams we all finished rather quickly and efficiently, all feeling very proud of the work we had done, feeling confident that we had answered all of the questions to the best of our knowledge and abilities.
+There wasn’t actually all that much tension in the air; with all of the time we spent studying for these exams, we all finished rather quickly and efficiently, all feeling very proud of the work we had done, feeling confident that we had answered all of the questions to the best of our knowledge and abilities.

 With the test now being over, it will be quite the relief to no longer be woken up to the sound of people practicing their sound signals with each other.
-Most people already hate alarm clocks, try to imagine waking up to human alarm clock.
+Most people already hate alarm clocks; try to imagine waking up to a human alarm clock.
 Day 39 marks the day the beeping died.
-The crew have all been noticing that the time is now just starting to fly by, now that we have really gotten into a schedule, and our time management skills have finally adapted to the Argo schedule, we seem to forget that we are almost halfway through our journey a lot of the time.
-Which can be looked at positively.
-No one is counting the days until we will no longer be together, instead we are all living in the moment, and loving everyday that comes at us, rain or shine, hot or cold.
+The crew has all been noticing that the time is now just starting to fly by; now that we have really gotten into a schedule and our time management skills have finally adapted to the Argo schedule, we seem to forget that we are almost halfway through our journey a lot of the time, which can be looked at positively.
+No one is counting the days until we will no longer be together.
+Instead, we are all living in the moment and loving every day that comes at us, rain or shine, hot or cold.
 While it will be weird to one day no longer be aboard Argo, that’s a thought we can keep for a later date.